 Personally, I prefer to buy beef that is both grass-fed and pasture-raised to ensure quality nutrition and that they had a decent quality of life.

 Clearly, those are some excellent standards!
 They ensure safe living conditions, high-quality meat for consumers, and fewer chemicals on the land.
-A government agent has to actually set foot on the ground each year to maintain this label.
+Plus, a government agent has to actually set foot on the ground each year to maintain this label.

 6 Questions to Ask Your Farmer